sargonpiraev/gitlab-mcp-server/CONTRIBUTING.md

-# Contributing to GitLab
+# Contributing to gitlab-mcp-server

-Thank you for your interest in contributing to the GitLab!
+Thank you for your interest in contributing to the gitlab-mcp-server!
 This guide will help you get started with development.

 ## 🔧 Development Setup